 4. Choose a workplace giving platform.

-If you’re planning to make corporate volunteering a permanent, major fixture of your business, it can be helpful to have a system in place to keep your volunteer information and reporting data organized.
+If you’re planning to make corporate volunteering a permanent fixture of your business, put a system in place to keep your volunteer information and reporting data organized.
+The right software can streamline many volunteer programs, whether you’re lining up team volunteer opportunities or offering volunteer grants.

-Workplace giving platforms such as volunteer management tools can provide the structure your program leaders need to help plan opportunities, get in touch with employee volunteers and easily produce progress reports.
+Workplace giving platforms with volunteer management tools can provide the structure your program leaders need to help plan opportunities, get in touch with employee volunteers and easily produce progress reports.
 If you’re interested in investing in a management tool, search for one that has the following features:

 - A volunteer opportunity database to find relevant volunteer opportunities with reputable organizations.